ilanashapiro/Flix/README.md

 The following **optional** features are implemented:

 - [X] User sees an error message when there's a networking error.
+    -This happens both when the user reloads manually or if there is an error in the initial loading on startup.
-- [X] Movies are displayed using a CollectionView instead of [EDIT: in addition to via tab bar] a TableView.
+- [X] Movies are displayed using a CollectionView instead of [EDIT: in addition to, via tab bar] a TableView.
         - Added refresh control to collection view
 - [X] User can search for a movie.
     -This functionality is included in both the table view and collection view.
 The search bar is above the view so it remains visible and accessible when the user scrolls down.